VICO-UoE/Looking3D/README.md

 ## Method

-our model ```Correspondence Matching Transformer``` (CMT) learns to capture cross-modality relationships by applying a novel cross-attention mechanism through a sparse set of local correspondences.
+Our model ```Correspondence Matching Transformer``` (CMT) learns to capture cross-modality relationships by applying a novel cross-attention mechanism through a sparse set of local correspondences.
 We use an auxiliary task that forces the model to learn viewpoint invariant representations for each local patch in query and multi-view images enabling our method to align local features corresponding to the same 3D location regardless of its viewpoint without ground truth correspondences.

 ## Pretrained Models